 - Select the measurement values to be hidden by de-selecting the checkboxes next to them in the Show column. - Select new labels by typing them into the Label column. - After adjusting the appearance and display of your measurements, at this point you can: - Re-position the measurement labels and values.
 When you position the cursor over the number, it changes to a four-point arrow.
 Click and drag on the number to move it to a new location. - Erase measurements.
-Click on the measurement and choose Delete. - Add new measurements.
+Click on the measurement and choose Delete. - o Clear all measurements from the image.
+Click on the Delete All button. - Add new measurements.
 Click on Create, select the measurement type and add additional measurements. - Save the appearance and display options selected as the defaults.
 Click on Save As Defaults. - 7.
 Click on Close when you are finished adding and editing measurements.